emirhanai/Human-Action-Detection-with-Artificial-Intelligence/README.md

-# Animal Computer Vision Clean Dataset and Code (CNN - AI)
+# Human Action Detection with Artificial Intelligence - Emirhan BULUT

 ---
-I am sharing a clean dataset about animals with you.
-In addition, I am sharing an artificial intelligence classification software with 97% accuracy.
-The data was trained on approximately 9 ready-made models and a total of 10 models were trained, including the model I created.
-The MSE value is 0.07, the accuracy value is 97% and the precision value is 98%.

-Classes = Zebra, Rhino, Elephant and Buffalo

-Kind regards,
+I made an artificial intelligence CNN software that detects and classifies human movements.
+I trained 9 ready-made models and added 1 36-layer CNN artificial intelligence algorithm (model) that I created myself to the software.
+In order for the code to be instructive and understandable, I interpreted the code blocks with the help of notebook-like titles.
+I shared the dataset and software with humanity for free on Kaggle and GitHub.

+Enjoyable software...

 Emirhan BULUT

-Senior Artificial Intelligence Engineer - AI Inventor
+AI Inventor - Senior Artificial Intelligence Engineer

 ###**The coding language used:**